FantasticHac/jira-sla/README.md

 ### Issue Glance

-This Forge app adds the *issue health management* button using an [issue glance](https://developer.atlassian.com/platform/forge/manifest-reference/#jira-issue-glance) which is placed alongside fields such as Assignee and Labels.
-Clicking the button opens the content provided by the Forge app, so that it fills the right sidebar.
+This Forge app adds the *Open Issue Health Management* button using an [issue glance](https://developer.atlassian.com/platform/forge/manifest-reference/#jira-issue-glance) which is placed alongside fields such as Assignee and Labels.

 ![Issue glance showing a button with text "open issue health management"](docs/images/forge-glance.png)